Efficient Monte Carlo for high excursions of Gaussian random fields: The basic strategy: Finite fields

-\begin{proof} The lower bound in the first display is trivial, and the upper bound follows by the union bound.
-The second display follows easily by working with the joint density of a bivariate Gaussian distribution (e.g.\ \cite{Berman93,LLR}) and the third claim is a direct consequence of the inclusion-exclusion principle. \end{proof}
+\end{proposition} \begin{pf} The lower bound in the first display is trivial, and the upper bound follows by the union bound.
+The second display follows easily by working with the joint density of a bivariate Gaussian distribution (e.g.,~\cite{Berman93,LLR}) and the third claim is a direct consequence of the inclusion--exclusion principle. \end{pf}

 As noted above, $\mathcal{Q}^{\ast}$ corresponds to the conditional distribution of ${X}$ given that $X^{\ast} \triangleq\max_{1\leq i\leq M}X_{i}>b$.
-It follows from Proposition \ref{PropFinite} that, conditional on $X^{\ast}>b$, the probability that two or more $X_j$ exceed $b$ is negligible.
+It follows from Proposition \ref{PropFinite} that, conditional on \mbox{$X^{\ast}>b$}, the probability that two or more $X_j$ exceed $b$ is negligible.
 Moreover, it also follows that